1337-pr05/GDGC-WINTER-BOOTCAMP-CYBERSECURITY/README.md

 request).(hope you know whats it means else google it!).

-● There are Total 84 flags and 50-60% flags are required but the
+● There are Total 84 flags and 50-60% flags are required to get the Certificate but the

                     ○ Legends will submit all the flags!